Yzen90/vuetify-svg-icons/README.md

-# Font Awesome SVG Icons alternative support for Vuetify 3
+# Font Awesome SVG Icons alternative for Vuetify 3

 Alternative to the built-in support for [Font Awesome SVG Icons](https://fontawesome.com/search?o=r&m=free) of Vuetify, allowing the mixed usage of other SVG icon packs as `@mdi/js`.